npretor/npretor_udacity_coop/Report_.md

 - A: After reading the paper in section 4.1:
     <i> The critic is augmented with extra information about the policies of the other agents</i>
     Also the paper (a review of cooperative multi-agent deep reinforcement learning) explains that the agents act on their local observations and rewards, but the critic evaluates their actions based on the global actions

+## Information flow

+## Observe, act, learn, repeat

+1. Observe.         state[24]
+2. Act              action[2], reward[1], next_state[24], done[1]
+3. Each agent's info is sent back from the simulation.
+There are two agents i end up with data structured like this: state = np.ndarray of shape         2, 24 action = np.ndarray of shape        2, 2 reward = np.ndarray of shape        2, 1
+    next_state = np.ndarray of shape    2, 24
+    done = np.ndarray of shape          2, 1
+                    state[24], action[2], reward[1], next_state[24], done[1]
+   Feed the experience information into a deque.
+Each variable fed in must be 1 dimensional, but we need to save both agent's data.
+My solution now is to do a np.flatten / reshape(-1) on each experience.